Pre-training General Trajectory Embeddings with Maximum Multi-view Entropy Coding: Related Work

-The quality of trajectory embeddings is essential for achieving good performance in trajectory mining tasks.
-The most widely applied strategy for trajectory embedding is to construct an end-to-end sequence encoder for generating latent representations \cite{kong2018hst,zhao2019go}.
-Yet, trajectory embedding vectors generated this way often lack generalization, thus hard to migrate to other models or tasks.
-This strategy can also be unworkable when lacks labeled data, such as in trajectory similarity measurement.
+The quality of trajectory embeddings is crucial for achieving good performance of trajectory analysis tasks.
+The most widely applied trajectory embedding methodology is to construct an end-to-end sequence encoder for generating latent representations~\cite{kong2018hst,zhao2019go}.
+However, the resulting trajectory embeddings often do not generalize and are difficult to migrate to other models or tasks.
+This methodology also assumed that substantial labeled training data is available, which may not be the case for some downstream tasks.

-To tackle the above problems, there is a rising interest in pre-training trajectory embeddings with self-supervised learning objectives. t2vec \cite{li2018deep} and GM-VSAE \cite{liu2020online} build an RNN-based trajectory encoder and a generative pre-training objective to infer the probability distribution of trajectories based on sequential correlations of visited locations.
-Trajectories also contain complex spatial-temporal properties which shouldn't be ignored.
-TremBR \cite{fu2020trembr} incorporates temporal information by concatenating the travel time of each trajectory point with its latent embedding vector. traj2vec \cite{yao2017trajectory} considers relative spatial-temporal properties by taking the differences in a set of attributes between consecutive trajectory points as the input features.
-Experimental results show the spatial-temporal information is indeed helpful for generating higher quality trajectory embedding vectors.
-Yet, considering that there are complex long-term spatial-temporal correlations embedded in trajectories, existing methods are not comprehensive enough.

-One of the core components of trajectory embedding methods is the pretext task.
-Most existing methods design their pretext tasks using generative objectives, including auto-encoding \cite{hinton2006reducing} and auto-regressive \cite{pauls2011faster}.
-Yet, this type of objective involves reconstructing input features, which will lead the embeddings to reflect all the details contained in trajectories \cite{oord2018representation}.
-Contrastive learning \cite{tian2020contrastive} in computer vision inspired us to propose a self-supervised learning objective that can better extract the high-level sequential information from trajectories.